Alemtuzumab

 Vaccinations

-Doctors usually recommend that people with cancer have vaccinations for flu and for coronavirus (covid).
-These help reduce your risk of serious illness from these infections.
+Cancer doctors usually recommend that people with cancer have vaccinations for flu and coronavirus (covid).
+They may also recommend other vaccines, such as Shingrix® for shingles.
+These all help reduce your risk of serious illness from these infections.
 Most people can have these vaccines, including people with weak immune systems.

-If your immune system is weak, you should not have live vaccinations.
-Live vaccines can make you unwell because they contain a very weak version of the illness they will protect you against.
-Live vaccines include Zostavax®, which is a shingles vaccine, and the yellow fever vaccine.
+You should not have live vaccines if your immune system is weak.
+This includes if you are having or recently had chemotherapy, radiotherapy or other cancer treatments that affect your immune system.
+Live vaccines can make you unwell because they contain a very weak version of the illness they protect you against.
+There are several live vaccines, including the yellow fever vaccine.

 It is important to ask your doctor, nurse or pharmacist for advice about having vaccinations.
 They can explain what vaccines are right for you and when it is best to have them.